Definition of 炎上 (enjou)

-“炎上 (えんじょう, enjou)” or its verb “炎上する” indicate when someone, especially famous people come under fire due to their inappropriate statement or behaviour.
-For instance, a lot of politicians and celebrities 炎上する (come under fire) when they make racist or sexist statements.
-Non-famous people can also be the cause of 炎上 by posting inflammatory/inappropriate contents on the internet.
-For instance, teens not of legal age often do 炎上 by uploading the photos of themselves drinking alcohol on social media.
+“炎上 (えんじょう, enjou)” or its verb “炎上する (enjou suru)” indicate when someone (esp. famous people) come under fire due/in the firing line to their inappropriate statements or behaviour.
+For instance, a lot of politicians and celebrities 炎上する (come under fire) when they make racist and/or sexist remarks.
+Non-famous people can also cause enojou by posting inflammatory/inappropriate content on the web.
+For instance, teens under legal age often do enjou after uploading photos of them drinking alcohol on social media.

 炎上 as a Publicity Stunt

-Some people cause 炎上 on purpose to attract the public’s attention for their benefits.
-This type of 炎上 is called “炎上商法 (えんじょう しょうほう)”, where “商法 (しょうほう)” means “commercial strategy”.
-For instance, some celebrities are often criticised for committing 炎上商法 by posting provocative posts on social media to increase their followers.
-Another example is when a company advertises its product using provocative or sexual lines.
+Some people cause 炎上 on purpose to attract the public’s attention for their benefit.
+This type of 炎上 is called “炎上商法 (えんじょう しょうほう, enjou shouhou)”, where “商法 (しょうほう, shouhou)” means “commercial strategy”.
+For instance, some celebrities are often criticised for doing this by posting provocative posts on social media to increase their followers.
+Another example is when a company advertises its product using provocative or sexual lines/scenes.

 Originally, 炎上 means “something is intensely burning/on fire”, as in “近所の家が炎上している” meaning “The house in my neighbourhood is on fire”.
-The first Kanji “炎” means “fire/flame” and the second kanji “上” means “above/up”, and these two characters are combined to depict a big fire climbing up to the sky.
+The first Kanji “炎” means “fire/flame” and the second kanji “上” means “above/up”, and hence 炎上 depicts a big fire climbing up to the sky.

-The celebrity said, “Cheating on one’s wife is a necessary evil” and became under fire.
+The celebrity said, “Cheating on one’s wife is a necessary evil” and came under fire.

 The aeroplane failed to land, and then crashed and burned intensely.